 Provide proof of coverage

 Amazon might send you a request for a certificate of insurance.
 If that happens, you must send it to Amazon at: c/o Amazon, P.O.
 Box 81226, Seattle, WA 98108-1226, Attention: Risk Management.

-If you have coverage with Next, you can download your certificate as many times as you want, 24/7, at no extra charge.
+If you have coverage with NEXT, you can download your certificate as many times as you want, 24/7, at no extra charge.
 All you have to do is log into your account online or download our mobile app and press a few buttons on your phone.

-This will help you understand expectations of you as a seller.
+This will help you understand your expectations as a seller.

 Why do Amazon sellers need insurance?